mycroftwilde/devil-steps-in-a-myth-system/ref_guide/README.md

 The Approach:

- My approach could be visualized as a sort of "scatter shot" to getting everything I need in one place and to do it QUICKLY...
-I need to move to the next phase.
+ My approach could be visualized as a sort of "scatter shot" to getting everything I need in one place and not overthink it too much.

  As well, the things I'm attempting to articulate could be considered sacraligous to some...
 I don't consider all of this to be accurate, either, it's ... more of an attempt, let's say, to build an image and then express that image.